meeoh/Game-State-Integration/README.md

 # Game-State-Integration

 This project is for users to be able to communicate their current status of a counter strike/dota game to others via an express server that receives postcalls from the game-state-integration features recently implemented by valve.
-This is meant for people to communicate to the rest of their family whetther or not they are in a game, and approimately how long it will take to finish.
+This is meant for people to communicate to the rest of their family whetther or not they are in a game, and approximately how long it will take to finish.

 Features include:
 - percentage complete